Contact Us for a Free Consultation (213) 542-0979

 • Penal Code 532 PC – extortion by threatening letter.

-In other words, just making the threats against someone is sufficient to get convicted, but it has to be proven your threats was the main reason the victim consented.
+In other words, just making the threats against someone is sufficient to get convicted, but it has to be proven your threats were the main reason the victim consented.

-The elements of the crime for extortion, which are the factors a prosecutor must prove for a conviction, are listed under CALCRIM 1830 California Criminal Jury Instructions.
+The elements of the crime of extortion, which are the factors a prosecutor must prove for a conviction, are listed under CALCRIM 1830 California Criminal Jury Instructions.

 Different Schemes Involving Extortion

 The authorities don't like these types of crimes.
-Sometimes business owners are threatened by individuals who are trying to gain money or goods or services from them by way of an extortion plot.
+Sometimes, business owners are threatened by individuals who are trying to gain money, goods, or services from them through an extortion plot.

 Getting Extortion Charges Reduced to a Lesser Crime

-So, if you or a loved one is charged with extortion, you've got your work cut out for you.
-Their attorney has their work cut out for them.
+So, if you or a loved one is charged with extortion, your work is cut out for you.
+Your attorney's work is cut out for them.

-If you want to avoid going to jail or prison, it's going to take a herculean effort to make that happen.
+If you want to avoid going to jail or prison, it will take a herculean effort to make that happen.
 First, we have to get you out of the category of extortion:

 • sometimes these crimes are over-charged;

-Who wants to have an extortion conviction on their record that follows them around forever?
-It's a straight felony; never charged as a misdemeanor and it's very difficult to get off your record.
+Who wants an extortion conviction on their record that follows them around forever?
+It's a straight felony, never charged as a misdemeanor, and it's very difficult to get off your record.

-Obviously, it's difficult to get a job if you have an extortion-related offense tagged on you.
+Getting a job is difficult if you have an extortion-related offense tagged on you.

 Mitigation Package in Extortion Cases

-But the first and most important thing we have to look at is, are they going to be able to prove the case against you.
+But the first and most important thing we have to look at is whether they can prove the case against you.

 If they can prove the case, now we're in mitigation mode, meaning: